 It’s not unusual for tech-savvy individuals to customize their devices — sometimes to the extreme.
 Jailbroken iPhones have been around for almost as long as the phone itself, and the process allows users to install apps unavailable to normal users.
 While Macs have a reputation for being secure, they are not immune to threats.

-These rogue devices also present problems for companies.
+These rogue devices also present BYOD security challenges.
 Are they covered under BYOD policies?
 What if a user accidentally downloads malware onto a customized phone, which then compromises company data?
 How do you handle that?

 BYOD advocates have argued that using personal devices increases employee productivity.
 In some cases, that might be true.
 But allowing employees to bring their own devices could also significantly hurt productivity.